 How to get “Recovery Fares”… It’s not as simple as a tap

-Riders on light rail and commuter will need to begin paying fares again on June 1st at a reduce rate that Sound Transit is calling “Recovery Fares.”
+Riders on light rail and commuter will begin paying fares again at a reduce rate next month that Sound Transit is calling “Recovery Fares.”
 Sound Transit will charge $1 for Link light rail and $2 for Sounder trains, but those tapping on with their ORCA cards will not get this “Recovery” discount.
 That means ORCA LIFT holders will pay more on Link unless they pay cash or use the Transit Go app.
 The planned update of ORCA card system dubbed ORCA Next Gen would have solved this clunky pricing issue.
 Alas, Orca Next Gen is still years away with late 2022 targeted rollout of new cards.

 Fare collection was suspended across the transit network during the height of the pandemic to encourage ridership, aid in COVID-19 social distancing and sanitation, and reduce the need to focus resources on sterilizing so many surfaces.
 Light rail and commuter rail primarily relies upon off-board fare payment at ORCA card readers, ticket vending machines, or the Transit GO Ticket app.
 Riders will need to use those mediums to pay fare.
 Fare enforcement officers will begin notifying riders of this upcoming set of changes in the weeks ahead.

 Unfortunately Sound Transit has opted to associate fare-free transit with uncleaniness in justifying the change.
 “The agency saw a dramatic increase in unsanitary conditions, rider complaints and incidents of vandalism after fares were temporarily suspended in March,” Sound Transit said in a press release.
 “The issues have been associated in part with riders taking repetitive trips without apparent destinations.”